Pierce Butler (American politician): Later years, post-politics

 Following his wife's death in 1790, Butler sold off the last of their South Carolina holdings and invested in Georgia Sea Island plantations.
-Butler hired Roswell King as the manager of his two plantations on St. Simon's Island and Butler Island.
+Butler hired Roswell King as manager of his rice plantations on St. Simon's Island and Butler Island.
 They had some conflicts as Butler wanted more moderate treatment of the people he enslaved than was King's style.
 King left in 1820 to operate a plantation near Darien.
 He also pursued plans in the 1830s to develop cotton mills in the Piedmont of Georgia, where he founded what became Roswell, Georgia, in 1839.

-Butler retired from politics in 1805 and spent much of his time in Philadelphia, where he had previously established a summer home.
+Butler retired from politics in 1805 and spent much of his time in Philadelphia.
+He owned a city house on Washington Square (demolished 1868), and built a suburban villa in Germantown, Butler Place (1791, demolished 1925).
 Through his business ventures, he became one of the wealthiest men in the nation, with substantial land holdings in several states.
 Like other Founding Fathers from his region, Butler also continued to support the institution of slavery.
 But unlike Washington or Thomas Jefferson, for example, Butler never acknowledged the fundamental inconsistency in simultaneously defending the people's freedom and supporting slavery.

 Associates called Butler "eccentric" and an "enigma."
 He followed a path to produce the maximum liberty and respect for people he considered citizens.
 He wanted to maintain a strong central government but one that could never ride roughshod over the rights of the private citizen.
 He opposed the policies of the Federalists under Alexander Hamilton because he believed they had sacrificed the interests of westerners and had sought to force their policies on the opposition.
 He later split with Jefferson and the Democrats for the same reason.
 Butler emphasized his belief in the role of the ordinary person.
 Late in life, he summarized his view: "Our System is little better than [a] matter of Experiment. ... much must depend on the morals and manners of the people at large."